migueltorrescosta/migueltorrescosta.github.io/_includes/about.md

-I like to think about puzzles such as the ones below (Currently the list is a bit short, but I´ll add more).
+I´m a 21 year old who likes to think about puzzles such as the ones below (Currently the list is a bit short, but I´ll add more).
 Lately I've been curious about Machine Learning and Stochastic Calculus.
 During the rest of my free I might be doing any of the following:

 - Playing around with my dogs
 - Catan (and other Board Games)